 C – enabling value by collaborating on systemic challenges.

-Depth of maturity emerges as ESG practices are integrated and distributed.
-It’s like this in nature and, from what I have seen, it’s like this in organisations.
+Depth of maturity emerges as ESG practices are coordinated and distributed.
+It’s like this in nature and, from what I have seen (and read), it’s like this in organisations.

-- As ESG efforts mature, we reverse the flow of energy again.
-From integrating at the core to distributing relevant ESG activities to those who access intelligence at the ESG edge.
-This is because our ability to respond effectively to complex challenges requires diverse views and novel insights.
+- As ESG efforts mature, we reverse the flow of energy.
+From centralising coordination to distributing relevant ESG capabilities to those who access intelligence at the ESG edge.
+Our ability to respond effectively to complex challenges requires diverse views and novel insights – and we’re going to find these at the edge.
 Every employee counts, along with their networks.
 This is how resilience grows.

-It may be possible to pull off ESG integration and distribution in one giant leap, but I haven’t seen it yet.
+It may be possible to centralise ESG coordination and distribute ESG practices in one giant leap, but I haven’t seen it yet.
 Based on 30 years of learning with close to 100 companies and many more practitioners, our ESG Edge Performance Matrix positions companies in relation to their range of activity and maturity at the ESG edge:

 All the companies plotted above are recognised global leaders in sustainability or directly related fields.
 But this recognition overlooks an important nuance: they are moving along different paths and encountering different barriers.
 We don’t need to expand our range of activity or maturity in linear stages.
 Consider your personal experience here.